zuper444/lichess-bot/README.md

 - NOTE: If you have previously played games on an existing account, you will not be able to use it as a bot account
 - Once your account has been created and you are logged in, [create a personal OAuth2 token](https://lichess.org/account/oauth/token) with the "Play bot moves" selected and add a description
 - A `token` e.g. `Xb0ddNrLabc0lGK2` will be displayed.
 Store this in `config.yml` as the `token` field
-- NOTE: You won't see this token again on Lichess.
+- NOTE: You won't see this token again on Lichess

 ## Setup Engine